semantic-flow/sflo/documentation/facet.flow.deversioned.md

 created: 1751139382440
 ---

-De-versioned node flows are [[resource.element.flow]] that were once versioned, but have had their versioning turned off.
+De-versioned node flows are [[resource.node-component.flow]] that were once versioned, but have had their versioning turned off.
 So there are probably [[facet.flow.v-series]].